Senate rejects Republican birth control challenge

 "It would allow any employer or insurer to deny coverage for virtually any treatment for virtually any reason," said Senate Majority Leader Harry Reid, who denounced the measure as "an extreme, ideological amendment."

-The Senate debate provided a national stage for a growing American culture war between women's reproductive rights and conservative social values, incendiary issues that both Democrats and Republicans hope to exploit for votes in the November 6 election.

-Maine Senator Olympia Snowe, the only Republican to cross party lines and vote against the Blunt amendment, made it clear before the vote she favored a "conscience clause" for those opposed to contraceptives but had misgivings about the bill's wording, which did not mention birth control.
-Snowe announced earlier this week that she would not seek a fourth term, saying she had grown tried of destructive partisan battles.
+Maine Senator Olympia Snowe, the only Republican to cross party lines and vote against the Blunt amendment, made it clear before the vote that she favored a "conscience clause" for those opposed to contraceptives but had misgivings about the bill's wording, which did not mention birth control.

-In an attempt to quell an uproar over contraceptives, Obama announced this year that religiously affiliated employers would not be required to offer free birth control to workers, saying the onus would fall instead on insurers.
+In an attempt to quell an election-year uproar, Obama announced earlier this year that religiously affiliated employers would not be required to offer free birth control to workers and the onus would instead fall on insurers.
 The president's "accommodation" is expected to be formulated into legal language and published as a proposed rule soon.

-Neither Obama's gesture, nor Thursday's vote, will likely resolve the controversy.
-Catholic authorities view artificial conception as a sin and want the policy rescinded.
+Neither Obama's gesture, nor Thursday's vote, will likely resolve the controversy, particularly among Catholic authorities who view artificial conception as a sin and want the policy rescinded.

 "This issue will not go away unless the administration decides to take it away," Blunt said.